GearHack

 Command Prompt

 Were you a DOS guru before you started using Windows?
 If so, you probably couldn't have lived without the Windows Command Prompt.
 You are in luck with Linux, because the DOS prompt was a variant of the UNIX shell.
 Every Linux distribution comes with the UNIX shell built-in.
 Just look for "Terminal" in the GUI.
-If you can find that, try "xterm", "konsole", "aterm", "mlterm", etc.
+If you can't find that, try "xterm", "konsole", "aterm", "mlterm", etc.

 Comments & Discussion >>